 Directors are encouraged to undertake continuing education with regard to the industry as well as reporting issuer regulations and issues.
 Many directors have participated.
-Several examples of continuing education by directors are as follows:
+While COVID-19 has limited the possibility for on-site learning opportunities since 2020, there are several examples of continuing education by directors in recent years, including:

-- tour of operations and customer exploration sites; - membership and ongoing director-based education through the Institute of Corporate Directors ("ICD") and Deloitte LLP; - participation in ICD modules and examinations; - work with governing bodies on the general enhancement of audit quality; - attendance at economic and public policy sessions, education sessions put on by other corporations, and business seminars and presentations relevant to the Corporation; - annual attendance at the Prospectors and Developers Association of Canada mining show and other mining conferences; and - attendance at stock market, finance, taxation, diversity, leadership, human resources, compensation, cybersecurity, fraud and compliance, and risk seminars and presentations.
+- tour of operations and customer exploration sites; - membership and ongoing director-based education through the Institute of Corporate Directors ("ICD") and Deloitte LLP; - participation in ICD modules and examinations; - work with governing bodies on the general enhancement of audit quality; - attendance at economic and public policy sessions, education sessions put on by other corporations, and business seminars and presentations relevant to the Corporation; - annual attendance at the Prospectors and Developers Association of Canada mining show and other mining conferences; and - attendance at stock market, finance, taxation, diversity and inclusion, leadership, human resources, compensation, cybersecurity, fraud and compliance, and risk seminars and presentations.